mark-watson/Java-AI-Book/manuscript/neural_networks.md

     is a tunable parameter) and **output\_error\_j** was calculated in step 1, and **I\_i** is the activation of input neuron at index **i**.

 This process is continued to either a maximum number of learning cycles or until the calculated output errors get very small.
 We will see later that the algorithm is similar but slightly more complicated, when we have hidden neuron layers; the difference is that we will “back propagate” output errors to the hidden layers in order to estimate errors for hidden neurons.
 We will cover more on this later.
 This type of neural network is too simple to solve very many interesting problems, and in practical applications we almost always use either one additional hidden neuron layer or two additional hidden neuron layers.
-The [Figure showing mappings supported by zero hidden layer, one hidden layer, and two hidden hidden layer networks](#nn-mapping) shows the types of problems that can be solved networks with different numbers of hidden layers.
+The figure showing [mappings supported by zero hidden layer, one hidden layer, and two hidden hidden layer networks](#nn-mapping) shows the types of problems that can be solved networks with different numbers of hidden layers.

 {#nn-mapping}
 ![Mappings supported by 0, 1, and 2 hidden layer neural networks](images/nn_maping.png)